 According to the Department of Energy, heating accounts for approximately 42% of a home’s energy bill.
-By implementing energy-saving measures, such as maintaining your heating, ventilation and air conditioning system, insulating and following recommended thermostat settings, you can save up to 30% on utility costs.
+By implementing energy-saving measures, such as maintaining your heating, ventilation, and air conditioning system, insulating, and following recommended thermostat settings, you can save up to 30% on utility costs.
 Many of these HVAC measures are do-it-yourself tasks easily undertaken by Rock Ford, Georgia homeowners.
-Others require the services of a professional.
+Others require the services of a home ac repair professional.

 Change the HVAC Air Filter